13588112254/littlefs/DESIGN.md

 wear on a single block in the storage.

 littlefs has two methods of protecting against wear:
-- detection and recovery from bad blocks
+1. Detection and recovery from bad blocks
-- evenly distributing wear across dynamic blocks
+2. Evenly distributing wear across dynamic blocks

 ---